KoenR3/bb-statsd-influxdb-grafana/README.md

-# Docker Image with StatsD, InfluxDB and Grafana
+# Docker Image with Telegraf, StatsD, InfluxDB and Grafana

 ## Versions